 - No Chambers of Commerce lists, etc.

 Klaviyo only supports permission-based sending.
-If you need help deciding whether or not your list complies with our Terms of Service, send us an email.
+If you need help deciding whether or not your list complies with our Terms of Service, contact our success team.

 Should I upload my list?